Skip to content

 Wardrobe is Key

 Running in winter is all about the clothes you choose.
 For extra chilly conditions, you’ll want to cover all the exposed skin you can including hands, head, and parts of the face.
-Layers are the way to go, with a base layer ideally made of wool or any synthetic sweat control material.

-Forget your Stopwatch: Focus on Not Stopping
+Forget Your Stopwatch: Focus on Not Stopping

 Don’t worry about how fast you are going on a winter run, rather focus on making it to your set destination without stopping too much.
-The cold weather can catch up with you fast once you stop moving, making efficient route planning and mindful travel very important for winter running.

 Have a Post-Run Plan

-Don’t just wait around for the cold temperatures to catch up to you post run.
 Instead, change out of your running clothes and into your regular, warm winter clothes as soon as you can.
 Add a thermos of hot coffee or tea to the mix, and you’ll have effectively triumphed over the winter blues.